seamoonpandey/golang/chapter-02/README.md

 ```

 **_Note_**: Make sure you have one package main started files or the `go run .` won't do any good

+## Return and handle error

+Handling errors is an essential feature of solid code.
+In this section, you'll add a bit of code to return an error from the greetings module, then handle it in the caller.

+- In greetings.go add some error handling since there's no sense sending a greeting back if you don't know who to greet.
+Return an error to the caller if the name is empty.

+- Change the function so that it returns two values: a string and an error.
+Your caller will check the second value to see if an error occurred.
+(Any Go function can return multiple values)

+- Import the Go standard library errors package so you can use its errors.New function.

+- Add an if statement to check for an invalid request (an empty string where the name should be) and return an error if the request is invalid.
+The errors.New function returns an error with your message inside.

+- Add nil (meaning no error) as a second value in the successful return.
+That way, the caller can see that the function succeeded.